Like pizza? Like content analytics data?

 Does Facebook control the news?
 Has Donald Trump hacked the media cycle?
 Are search algorithms creating filter bubbles?
 Is outrage the only currency on social networks?
 These questions, and many more, are top-of-mind for the citizens of the modern internet.
 But, do they have the concrete data to answer any of these questions?
 They didn’t, until today.

 So, what is Currents, exactly?
 For years, Parse.ly has measured online attention through our market-leading real-time and historical analytics dashboard, Parse.ly Analytics.
-We work with hundreds of media companies, tens of thousands of journalists and editors, and thousands of high-traffic sites and apps.
+We work with hundreds of large content companies (including tens of thousands of journalists and editors) to measure content across thousands of high-traffic sites and apps.
 We help them understand what content drives readership, engagement, sharing, and loyalty.
 Through this work, we have built up a petabyte-scale data set which includes billions of anonymous and aggregated news reading sessions.
 Atop this privacy-first data set, we have now built Currents, and made it available to the world.

 To make sense of this data, we trained algorithms to parse hundreds of thousands of digital news articles per day into well-defined categories like Politics, Tech, and Business.
 Our algorithms also uncover millions of unique topics, like “Donald Trump” and “Elon Musk.”
 The data showcases not just what the content is about, but where the traffic came from—by platform, like Google vs Facebook vs Twitter vs Flipboard, and by geography, like East Coast vs Midwest states and cities.